 If you'd like to sponsor Puzzlepalooza, or find out how you can submit a puzzle for a future Puzzlepalooza, contact the Puzzle Lords.

-In 2014, Puzzlepalooza had over 320 puzzlers divided into nineteen teams.
-Each team had twelve hours over four days to complete about a dozen intricate multiple-leveled puzzles.
-Each puzzle produces an answer phrase.
-All the puzzles' phrases are used in the final puzzle...which produces the key to the tournament.
+In 2016, Puzzlepalooza had nearly 200 puzzlers divided into eleven teams.
+Each team had twelve hours over four days to complete sixteen intricate multiple-leveled puzzles.
+Each puzzle produced an answer phrase.
+All the puzzles' phrases were used in the final puzzle...which produced the key to the tournament.

 The puzzles are all original puzzles, constructed by either the Puzzle Lords themselves or commissioned from professional puzzle writers exclusively for Puzzlepalooza.